henhenrys/cse15l-lab-reports/Lab_Report_3.md

 written_2/travel_guides/berlitz2/Vallarta-WhatToDo.txt
 written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt
 ```
 which is all the files inside of the written_2 directory.
 This is also very much easier than that of the way we were taught in class too, needing fewer characters to achieve the same goal.

 As a whole, the -type n allows us to isolate certain types of things, based on their categorization.
 There are many key values that mean different things, like how f is a general file, and d is directories.
 This just simplifies the way to look for certain things based upon their categorization.
 This is useful as it becomes a tool to find things in relation to their typing.
 It makes it so if we are only dealing with directories, we can easily pull up every directory in the given folder for our use case.
 Lastly, I also found this again by using the
 ```
 man find
 ```
 command in the terminal and used the description that was given to make examples and explain its functionality.

+I originally discovered this at [https://geekflare.com/linux-find-commands/](https://geekflare.com/linux-find-commands/) as well, and found out more on it as I looked on `man find`.
 ## Couclusion
 As a whole, every command that we can do in the terminal isn't a one sided command, only able to execute things based on what their initial build is.
 It does open my eyes up to seeing what more can these commands do.
 As we know that there are many commands out there, they all have some sort of function, and contribute in same way to being useful.
 It does make me feel way more confident that I still have more to learn about commands and that I still have more to grow.
 I feel with every day that goes by, I and my peers will learn more and more and become more capable in these commands.